 g.
 PG&E may revise these Pipeline Inventory Limits beyond those specified in the table in Section C.2.d above.
 Any such revisions will be established to ensure pipeline safety and reliability.

 (1) Changes in the Pipeline Inventory Limits which are needed to reflect operating conditions or limitations, including force majeure events, can be implemented immediately as those conditions warrant.
-PG&E will post these changes on its Pipe Ranger along with an explanation of the operational limitation.
+PG&E will post these changes on its Pipe Ranger Web site along with an explanation of the operational limitation.

 (2) Pipeline Inventory Limits may also change due to more predictable factors.
 These include changes in end-user demands, compressor operating conditions, pipeline and compressor maintenance activities, and other operational inputs which are used to determine the physical operating limits of the pipeline.
 PG&E will post these changes on its Pipe Ranger Web site at least two weeks before implementation, along with a supporting explanation.